 There is a growing consensus that economic value lives at the intersection of customers' expectations and customer experience.
 When customers connect with your organization, they want to put in minimum effort and derive maximum value and satisfaction per interaction.
 By ensuring a good customer experience every time a customer reaches out to you or avails a service from your company, their willingness to spend is positively impacted.
 The benefits that come from improved customer experience directly translate into business wins like new revenue, additional revenue, reduced service cost, and improved ROI.

 The way a customer feels about your company and its services directly affects their reasons to transact with you and recommend your services in the long run.
 Superior customer experience has proven to lead the way in landing customers who will stay loyal.
 At the same time, just one bad experience can cause a customer to cut all ties with a company and move to another.
 It is clear that focusing on improving your customer experience is critical to retaining a competitive stance and reap the many economic benefits that come from improved customer retention and loyalty.

 A great customer experience is one of those things that either you have or you don’t.
 You know it when you experience it.
 Customer experience doesn't come with a firm definition because each experience is unique and customized.
 What may be perceived as a great customer experience by one may encounter an average CSAT score by another customer.
 Confused?
 We're here to help.

 Start by considering the nature of your business.
-If you are a direct-to-consumer (D2C) organization, your customers are likely to respond favorably to fast, high-touch, personalized service experiences.
+If you run a direct-to-consumer (D2C) ecommerce business, your customers are likely to respond favorably to fast, high-touch, personalized service experiences.
 However, if you are a business-to-business (B2B) organization there is a natural skew towards fuss-free and seamless customer journeys and grievance redressals.